AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 ## Running the program

 ### Local
-When running this project locally, ensure you have python on your device.
+When running this project locally, ensure you have Python (version 3.10 +) installed on your device.

 To run the program, use this command:
 ```
 python main.py
 ```

-If you want to run any of the test in the /tests folder, use this command:
+If you want to run any of the tests in the /tests folder, use this command:
 ```
 python -m tests.NAME-OF-THE-TEST
 ```
-Note: When doing this, the .py does not need to added. <br>Example: python -m tests.test_performance
+Note: When doing this, the .py does not need to added as Python needs to run the module. <br>Example: python -m tests.test_performance

 ### Docker
-The project can then be run with this command within the container:
+The project can then be run with the following command within the container:
 ```
 docker run -it NAME-OF-YOUR-IMAGE python main.py
 ```

-Running test in the container is done by:
+Running the tests in the container is done by:
 ```
 docker run -it NAME-OF-YOUR-IMAGE python -m tests.NAME-OF-THE-TEST
 ```

 ## Edit components
-If you want to run with different amount of smart meters, participants or selected participants, then there are three place to do this in main.
+If you want to run with different amount of smart meters, participants or selected participants, then there are three place to do this in main.py.

 For the number of smart meters:
 ```